sepro/CoNekT/README.md

 Contact
 -------

-Issues via GitHub are preferred way to report bug or provide feedback.
+[Issues](https://github.com/sepro/CoNekT/issues/new/choose) are the preferred way to report bugs and errors, start a [discussion](https://github.com/sepro/CoNekT/discussions) for suggestions and feedback.

   * [Sebastian Proost](https://www.kuleuven.be/wieiswie/en/person/00123248) ( https://www.kuleuven.be/wieiswie/en/person/00123248 )